theroshanron/facebook_ads_marketing_mastery/facebook_engagement.md

 - As per the algorithm, longer video gets more visibility in the news feed.
 - Best practice is 30 seconds or shorter and loop continuously

+## Best practices to upload videos
+- Know the end goal and what you want to achieve before creating the video
+- Add relevant call to action
+- Add video caption which supports the video content
+- Play on the customer's emotions
+- First 5 seconds should be attention grabbing
+- Create square videos
+- Create videos which shows the action and need not about the product
+- Tell a story with the video and use high quality video